 taken the lives of Blacks and other minorities.
 We will work to eliminate racism,

 all forms of racial discrimination, unequal access to quality education and

 economic opportunity, unequal treatment before the law, and the perpetuation

-of segregation.
 We will support the Black community and other minorities in their

 pursuit of decent livelihoods, access to health care, financial security, adequate